Are Chelsea this season's Ajax? Batshuayi & Pulisic show Lampard's young guns can dare to dream in Champions League | Goal.com

 The Blues only managed one clean sheet in 12 matches before the last international break; now, they've managed two in two games in the space of four days.

-Fikayo Tomori made an early error in midfield, which resulted in a chance for Donny van der Beek, but the defender was almost immaculate from that moment on.
+Fikayo Tomori made an early error in midfield, which resulted in a chance for Donny van de Beek, but the defender was almost immaculate from that moment on.

 Indeed, he became so confident that at one point he bamboozled Hakim Ziyech with a Cruyff turn in the most appropriate of venues.